edxu96/TidySimStat/web/_book/01-LRA.md

 </table>

 The estimated regression coefficient for `x2` in `mods[[1]]` equals that for `x21` in `mods[[2]]`.
 That is, slopes in these two models are the same.
 The standard error of the intercept is reduced by 51.60 %.

+*****

+## Modelling {#model}

+> Regression analysis is an iterative procedure, in which data lead to a model and a fit of the model to the data is produced.
+The quality of the fit is then investigated, leading either to modification of the model or the fit or to adoption of the model. [chapter 1 in @montgomery2012introduction]

+### Cause-and-Effect Relationship

+> A regression model does not imply a cause-and-effect relationship between the variables.
+Even though a strong empirical relationship may exist between two or more variables, this cannot be considered evidence that the regressor variables and the response are related in a cause-and-effect manner.
+To establish causality, the relationship between the regressors and the response must have a basis outside the sample data—for example, the relationship may be suggested by theoretical considerations.
+Regression analysis can aid in confirming a cause-and-effect relationship, but it cannot be the sole basis of such a claim. [chapter 1 in @montgomery2012introduction]

+## Factor {#factor}